 Right at the Maine border, Exit 3 or Exit 2.
 Over 120 name-brand outlet stores: Nike, Coach, lululemon, Eddie Bauer, Crate and Barrel, Kittery Trading Post.
 Savings of 25 to 65 percent.
 Budget an hour if anyone in the car needs new sandals before the beach.

-Kennebunk/Kennebunkport (about 81 miles from Boston)
+Kennebunk and Kennebunkport (about 81 miles from Boston)

 Parking at Old Orchard Beach

-Get there before 9 AM on summer weekends to secure parking before lots fill.
+Get there before 9 AM on summer weekends to secure parking before the lots fill.
 On July 4th weekend, this is not negotiable.
 Convenient parking is gone by early afternoon.

 The Amtrak Downeaster